DEGREES IN Finance

 Why Choose This Program

-The Finance and Credit degree is offered 100% Online.
+The Finance degree is an online-only program.
 More info

 - Communication Skills.
 You must be able to communicate your knowledge with strong speaking, writing, and presentation skills.

 - Relationship-Management Skills.
 You will need people skills in order to succeed as a financial professional include understanding different personality types, listening, asking the right questions, resolving conflicts, educating others, and counseling clients.

 - Marketing and Sales Skills.
 All financial professionals need to market your professional skills and knowledge to prospects in your markets, so you will have to "sell" both your personal strengths and your firm's professional strengths.

 - Project Management Ability, Organizational Skills and Attention to Detail.
 You will need to manage your own schedule in terms of your time, budgets, and deadlines, as well as those of others.

 - Problem-Solving Skills.
 You will always encounter problems in any job, so you will need to be able to solve problems effectivity.